 - Find creative ways to increase your activity level.
 Make getting active a social event by including friends and family.
 Go for a pre- or post-dinner walk or crank up the music and dance.

 - Stay hydrated.
 You should drink eight to 10 glasses of water a day or more to make up for the amount of sugar you are likely to consume.
 Drinking water will also help you feel fuller.

 - Eat smart first.
 Purposefully eat healthy snacks first—like fruit and vegetables—so you aren’t as tempted by holiday treats because you’re not as hungry.
 It’s important to plan what you will eat to balance any holiday indulgences.
 Grab a salad or something light for lunch if you know that a big holiday feast is coming up later that night.

 The common theme in nearly all of the tips above is to plan ahead.
 When you have a plan, it’s much less overwhelming and difficult to maintain your healthy lifestyle.

-South Shore Health System offers community exercise classes including yoga, aquatics, and even personal training.
+South Shore Health offers community exercise classes including yoga, aquatics, and even personal training.
 See a full listing of offerings in the Community Exercise section of our website.